Latest . . .

 Two hundred copies were ordered before publication and more than 200 copies were signed and sold by the authors in the four-hour launch at the U-Choose Smoothie Bar.

-Stanton: Gone but not forgotten can be bought at:
+Stanton: Gone but not forgotten (and many of our other books) can be bought at:

 - U-Choose Smoothie Bar, No.1 Bath Street, Ilkeston.
 07983 990140